Tell Us a Little Bit about Your Company

 Talk to people doing what you want to do.
 Learn what you don’t know.
 Connect with those who can help you.

-I’m working on putting together a group program to help people find their personal brand.
-It may not sound that exciting, but personal brand is the thing that gets people hired, and if you do it holistically, it feels authentic, not like a veneer that you’ve plastered on for the purposes of job searching.
+I’m working on putting together a group program to help people find their brand.
+It may not sound that exciting, but the personal brand is the thing that gets people hired, and if you do it holistically, it feels authentic, not like a veneer that you’ve plastered on for job searching.

 Doing it in a group setting gives a chance to practice using it, bouncing it off of people, get ideas, and makes it more affordable!

 There are tons of great ones out there.
-I spend a lot of time on LinkedIn, just browsing for articles that catch my eye, and I often end up on one of the big blogs, like Forbes, or Business Insider, but you recently put together a list of great blogs, many of which I often browse as well.
+Jessica Sweet spends a lot of time on LinkedIn, just browsing for articles that catch my eye, and I often end up on one of the big blogs, like Forbes, or Business Insider, but you recently put together a list of great blogs, many of which I often browse as well.